NamitaMalik/E2E-testing-with-Protractor/README.md

 Now, let's write another test:

-Test Case 2 : Input field should be disabled when hasCreditCard checkbox is unchecked.
+Test Case 2 : `Card Number` input and `Save` button will be disabled by default.

 ```JavaScript
 it('checks if the input field is by default disabled', function () {